Kohmmz/phase-5-vetty/API_DOCUMENTATION.md

 ## Known Issues

-1. Authentication endpoints are currently not working as expected
+1. Authentication endpoints are currently still being tested
 2. Endpoints requiring authentication cannot be tested without a valid token
-3. Some POST operations may result in 500 Internal Server Error due to database issues
+3. Some POST operations may result in 500 Internal Server Error due to database issues/praying for a miracle isnt not the case.